tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 Themes
 ======

 When a theme is set, ``tomcat-manager`` displays colored output using the styles defined in theme.
+By default, no theme is applied; all output is displayed using the default style of your terminal emulator.
+See https://no-color.org for an explanation of why this is the best approach.

 ``tomcat-manager`` comes with several built-in themes which use can use.
 Built-in themes can not be edited or modified.
 You can create your own themes, either from